On Degrees of Freedom of Projection Estimators with Applications to Multivariate Nonparametric Regression: Application: SURE and the Choice of Tuning Parameters

-Consider the general formulation of the problem posited in~\eqref{eq:SeqMdl}.
-Suppose that our estimator $\hbt_\lambda(\by)$ depends on a tuning parameter $\lambda$, for $\lambda >0$.
-For example, in bounded isotonic regression, the projection estimator depends on the choice of the range of $\bt$ (see~\eqref{eq:iso_bounded}); in penalized convex regression (see~\eqref{eq:LSE_Lip}) the estimator depends on the tuning parameter $\lambda$.
+Consider the formulation of the problem posited in~\eqref{eq:SeqMdl}.
+For notational simplicity, we will use $\lambda$ to denote the tuning parameter in the regularized/constrained LSE $\hbt_\lambda(\by)$ (we highlight the dependence of $\hbt(\by)$ on $\lambda$ in this section).
+For example, in bounded isotonic regression the tuning parameter is the choice of the range of $\bt$ (i.e., the parameter $\gamma$ in \eqref{eq:partial_iso_bounded}); in penalized convex regression (see~\eqref{eq:LSE_Lip}) the estimator depends on the tuning parameter $\lambda$ on the norm of the subgradients.

-In this section we use the SURE to choose the tuning parameter $\lambda$.
+In this section we use SURE to choose the tuning parameter $\lambda$.
 Let